 We’re not looking to make a change.

-She responds to this pretty good by focusing on the sales process and that she was not trying to sell anything by saying:
+She responds to this pretty well by focusing on the sales process and saying that she was not trying to sell anything by saying:

 It’s not to sell you anything, it’s to just compare with what you currently have.
 Maybe you can hear about some solutions that may benefit you in the future.

 The salesperson had a great response to this by saying that they would help with the contract termination fees.

 The response to this objection was great in that after asking for the email address, she deflected the objection by asking a couple of questions and this is a great way to keep the conversation going and possibly get around the objection.